 At the center of every CannonDesign project is the desire to impact a community — whether it's families and medical teams in a remote children's hospital, or neighbors working together to address climate change.
 We are committed to making our communities stronger, more equitable, and better positioned for tomorrow's challenges through our Open Hand Studio and culture of volunteerism.
-These stories reflect some of the work we've done in 2018 to better our world.
+These stories reflect some of the work we've done recently to better our world.

 Improving neighborhoods through community planning